juzo/FlutterUIGems/README.md

 ![Flutter UI Gems](./assets/images/FlutterUIGems.png)

-The idea behind the project is to create popular and effective **Flutter UI elements** (even fullscreen layouts) that you can use in your next project or simply learn some new tricks when it comes to animations and structuring.
+The idea behind the project is to create popular and effective **Flutter UI elements** (even fullscreen layouts) that you can use in your next project or simply learn some new tricks for animations and structuring.

-The source code is **100% Dart** and in most cases does not rely on any third party library or package except for support for SVG files where needed.
+The source code is **100% Dart** and, in most cases, does not rely on any third-party library or package except for support for SVG files where needed.

 ## Requirements